cnerg/cnerg.github.com/source/people/intern-2012-cyclus.rst

 Research Intern Opportunity (2012): Agent-based Fuel Cycle Modeling
 =====================

-*[Updated: November 4, 2012]*
+*[Updated: November 7, 2012]*

 The Computational Nuclear Engineering Research Group (CNERG) is leading the development of a novel open-source agent-based platform for the simulation of advanced nuclear fuel cycles, Cyclus (cyclus.github.com).
-The core infrastructure of this effort combines cocnepts from operations research, computer science and nuclear engineering to provide a flexible basis for studying the tecehnical and socioeconomic impacts of different nuclear fuel cycle choices.
+The core infrastructure of this effort combines concepts from operations research, computer science and nuclear engineering to provide a flexible basis for studying the tecehnical and socioeconomic impacts of different nuclear fuel cycle choices.